alexzhangs/aws-cfn-vpn/README.md

    Open your browser, visit `http://<PUBLIC_IP>/admin`, a login screen should show up.

-   Log in with the default username and password if you didn't change it in sample conf file.
+   Log in with the default username and password if you didn't change it in the sample conf file.

    ```ini
    "SSMAdminUsername=admin"